fmkra/scarb/website/docs/reference/features.md

 keccak = []
 ```

-When building, the compiler will enable the default feature, which, in turn, enables all listed features.
+During compilation, the compiler will enable the default feature, which in turn activates all listed features.

-The default feature can be disabled by passing the `--no-default-features` flag.
+To disable the default feature, use the `--no-default-features` flag.

+For example, in the provided scenario:
-So, for the example above, running `scarb build` would enable `poseidon` and `pedersen` features; `scarb build --features keccak` - all `poseidon`, `pedersen` and `keccak` features; and `scarb build --no-default-features --features keccak` - only `keccak` feature.
+- Running `scarb build` would enable `poseidon` and `pedersen` features.
+- `scarb build --features keccak` would enable `poseidon`, `pedersen`, and `keccak` features.
+- `scarb build --no-default-features --features keccak` would enable only the `keccak` feature.